Coletterbox/RabbitProject/sprintLog.md

 #### Scrum master: Tolga
 #### Sprint review:
 * What has been done?
-  * Updated Trello board for new fox feature (Everyone)
+  * Updated Trello board for new fox feature.
+(Everyone)
-  * Working on no object simulation and object simulation fox implementation in separate groups
+  * Working on no object simulation and object simulation fox implementation in separate groups.
 #### Sprint retrospective:
 * What went well?
-  * Got logic done for the foxes in no object simulation
+  * Got logic done for the foxes in no object simulation.
-  * Was nice having two meeting in one chat
+  * Was nice having two meetings in one chat.
 * What did not go as well?
-  * Git
+  * Git.
 * What could be done differently?
-  * Mixing up teams for experimenting and trying something differently with teams
+  * Mixing up teams for experimenting and trying something differently with teams.

 ----